 Two other more methods that are currently being used by professional astronomers to characterize the properties of exoplanets are that of microlensing and direct observation.
 Microlensing relies on Einstein’s now confirmed prediction that a massive object (such as an exoplanet’s host star and planetary system) can act as a lens that will cause light from a distant source (a background star) to bend.
 A change in the light curve of the lensed background star is then indicative of the planetary system’s passage in front of the background star.
 A dip in this light curve is then further indication of the presence of an exoplanet orbiting its host star.
 Direct observation of exoplanet’s have been successful in a few cases, but future generations of space-based telescopes, their accompanying “star shades,” and ultra-sensitive spectroscopy instruments, should be able to help reveal the composition of an exoplanet’s atmosphere.

 Nearly all of the exoplanet discoveries to-date have been within our Milky Way Galaxy (Figure 1).
 The Kepler mission has used the Transit Method for exoplanet detection and has been responsible for most of the exoplanets discovered to date.
 The original mission was directed into an area of the same spiral arm of the Milky Way that is home to our solar system.
-However, due to loss of a reaction wheel, the Kepler mission will now focus on fields of opportunities along the ecliptic plane.
+However, due to loss of a reaction wheel, the Kepler mission then focused on fields of opportunities along the ecliptic plane.
 While most Earth-based observations have been in the vicinity of our solar system, recent microlensing techniques have focused on observations toward the Milky Way’s galactic bulge.
 This allows astronomers to take advantage of the density of stars between us and the center of the Milky Way where there is a greater chance of a planetary system passing in front of a distant star.
-The Spitzer Space Telescope recently used a parallax measurement technique to determine the distance to the planetary system OGLE-2014-BLG-0124L that was discovered using microlensing.

 Figure 1: Courtesy of NASA/JPL-Caltech